luigidifraia/c64-cart-dumper/definitions/README.md

  - `slot` - Slot number (defaults to 0; use the `-l` option of the client software to override)

 Note: The `size_kb` variable is meant to be used for same-format cartridges that use a different EPROM size, such as Ocean type B cartridges.
 The `slot` variable is meant to set an EF3 slot to dump.<br>
 Lua scripts can use the values of `size_kb` and `slot` but are not obliged to do so.
-As example, [ar5.lua](ar5.lua) doesn't use the value of `size_kb` as it is designed to dump 32KiB cartridges, which is the standard for AR 5 and 6, thus ignoring the value of `size_kb`.
+As example, [ar5.lua](ar5.lua) doesn't use the value of `size_kb` as it is designed to dump 32 KiB cartridges, which is the standard for AR 5 and 6, thus ignoring the value of `size_kb`.

 ### Global methods